PhD General Information

 • Continuous enrollment (a minimum of one course per semester) is required Fall, Spring, and Summer semesters.

-• In the event of extenuating circumstances, a PhD student may request in writing one Leave of Absence of up to two semesters.
-A PhD student who remains inactive for longer than two semesters must reapply to the program.
+• In the event of extenuating circumstances, a Doctoral Student may request in writing one Leave of Absence of up to two semesters.
+A Doctoral Student who remains inactive for longer than two semesters must reapply to the program.
 Special accommodations will be extended for military deployments.
 The LOA does not “stop the clock” on the 7-year time limit for degree completion.

 PhD Residency